akeneo/pim-docs/cookbook/product_asset/add_new_transformation.rst

     }

 .. note::
-    To see how the imagemagick command is launched, you can take a look at the ``Akeneo/Component/FileTransformer/Transformation/Image/ImageMagickLauncher.php`` class.
+    To see how the imagemagick command is launched, you can take a look at the ``Akeneo\Component\FileTransformer\Transformation\Image\ImageMagickLauncher`` class.

 In order to rely on options you can add an OptionsResolver, for this you need to follow this rule: